route2Dev/courses-react-nx/README.md

 ## Docker

 Run `npm run docker-dev` to build and run the api app and the courses-react app in docker containers as a Dev.
 Navigate to http://localhost:4201/.
-The app will automatically reload if you change any of the source files.my-
+The app will automatically reload if you change any of the source files.

 ## Further help